elatov/elatov.github.io/_posts/2013-03-14-rhcsa-and-rhce-chapter-7-user-administration.md

   - RHCSA
   - User Management
 ---
-Let&#8217;s get straight to it, from the &#8220;<a href="https://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Deployment_Guide/Red_Hat_Enterprise_Linux-6-Deployment_Guide-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Deployment_Guide/Red_Hat_Enterprise_Linux-6-Deployment_Guide-en-US.pdf']);">Red Hat Enterprise Linux 6 Deployment Guide</a>&#8220;:
+Let's get straight to it, from the "<a href="https://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Deployment_Guide/Red_Hat_Enterprise_Linux-6-Deployment_Guide-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Deployment_Guide/Red_Hat_Enterprise_Linux-6-Deployment_Guide-en-US.pdf']);">Red Hat Enterprise Linux 6 Deployment Guide</a>":

 > **Chapter 3.
 Managing Users and Groups** The control of users and groups is a core element of Red Hat Enterprise Linux system administration.
 This chapter explains how to add, manage, and delete users and groups in the graphical user interface and on the command line, and covers advanced topics, such as enabling password aging or creating group directories.
 >
 > **3.1.
 Introduction to Users and Groups** While users can be either people (meaning accounts tied to physical users) or accounts which exist for specific applications to use, groups are logical expressions of organization, tying users together for a common purpose.
 Users within a group can read, write, or execute files owned by that group.
 Each user is associated with a unique numerical identification number called a user ID (**UID**).
 Likewise, each group is associated with a group ID (**GID**).
 A user who creates a file is also the owner and group owner of that file.
 The file is assigned separate read, write, and execute permissions for the owner, the group, and everyone else.
 The file owner can be changed only by root, and access permissions can be changed by both the root user and file owner.
 >
 > **3.1.1.
 User Private Groups** Red Hat Enterprise Linux uses a user private group (UPG) scheme, which makes UNIX groups easier to manage.
 A user private group is created whenever a new user is added to the system.
 It has the same name as the user for which it was created and that user is the only member of the user private group.
 User private groups make it safe to set default permissions for a newly created file or directory, allowing both the user and the group of that user to make modifications to the file or directory.
 The setting which determines what permissions are applied to a newly created file or directory is called a **umask** and is configured in the **/etc/bashrc** file.
 Traditionally on UNIX systems, the **umask** is set to *022*, which allows only the user who created the file or directory to make modifications.
-Under this scheme, all other users, including members of the creator&#8217;s group, are not allowed to make any modifications.
+Under this scheme, all other users, including members of the creator's group, are not allowed to make any modifications.
 However, under the UPG scheme, this “group protection” is not necessary since every user has their own private group.
 >
 > **3.1.2.
 Shadow Passwords** In environments with multiple users, it is very important to use shadow passwords provided by the **shadow-utils** package to enhance the security of system authentication files.
 For this reason, the installation program enables shadow passwords by default.
 The following is a list of the advantages shadow passwords have over the traditional way of storing passwords on UNIX-based systems:
 >